memeplex/maximal/README.md

+**IMPORTANT: this is not mantained anymore but there is an active fork at https://github.com/crazygolem/maximal**

 # maximal

 A minimal utility that hides the titlebar when a window is maximized in Gnome (and soon also in Cinnamon due to https://github.com/linuxmint/Cinnamon/issues/7681).